mmaquer2/highlight-twitter-clone/readme.md

    - used for storing user profile images and other media

-9. start-up
+9. Local Project Start-up:

-   run the app in the root of the project run `node server.js`and in the client directory run `npm run dev`
+   - run the app in the root of the project run `node server.js`and in the client directory run `npm run dev`
    - the app will be running on localhost:3000, and server on localhost:3001

 ### Testing:

-WIP
+- WIP

 ### Deployment Instructions: